madi-nuralin/material/README.md

 ## Description
-This theme implements adaptive stylesheet for fronted templates which allows to fit any size of device screens.
+A custom theme for the OJS

 ## Installation
 This theme can be installed through the **Plugin Gallery** in Open Journal Systems.
 If it's not available in the plugin gallery, you may need to update Open Journal Systems to a compatible version.